ergo-services/ergo/docs/extra-library/actors/metrics.md

 If the Summary looks normal and you have latency enabled, glance at the Latency row directly below.
 If Max Latency is under 100ms and the Stressed Processes panel is mostly empty or light-blue -- the system is healthy.
 Routine check complete.

-If you are not using `-tags=latency`, expand the Mailbox Depth row instead.
+If you are not using `-tags=latency`, check the Mailbox Depth row below.
 Max Depth per Node is the closest equivalent to Max Latency as a backpressure signal.
 If all nodes show zero or low depth, the system is healthy.
 For a deeper routine check, expand the Process Activity row and glance at Message Throughput -- a sudden drop compared to the previous period may indicate stalled processes even when depth looks normal.

 #### Something is wrong: start with latency